Rosendale 12M Mortar Used for Restoration of the American Museum of Natural History; Project Wins Preservation Award

 Custom color-matched Rosendale 12M natural cement masonry mortar has been used for repointing of the historic south range of the American Museum of Natural History in New York.
 Mortar analyses of the 1892 landmark facade confirmed historic documentation of the use of natural cement in the building’s original construction.
 The reintroduction in 2004 of authentic Rosendale Natural Cement Products® created an opportunity to maintain this unique architectural treasure’s historic integrity.

 Architect: WJE Associates, Inc., New York, NY

-ASTM C10, Standard Specification for Natural Cement, reinstated in 2006, and updated and republished in 2007 and 2009, has again been updated in 2010.
-The new C10/C10M-10 version of one of ASTM’s oldest standards was modified to include performance requirements for quick-setting natural cement.
+ASTM C10, Standard Specification for Natural Cement, reinstated in 2006, was again updated in 2014.
+The current version of one of ASTM’s oldest standards was modified to permit the use of functional additions such as retarders and superplasticizers to facilitate use.
+Such additions must be disclosed on product labels, to permit purchasers to choose whether to employ such additions or not.
 The standard is available online at www.astm.org.

-Edison Coatings Rosendale 10C Natural Cement and Quick-Setting Natural Cement meet the requirements of ASTM C10/10M-10.
+Edison Coatings Rosendale 10C Natural Cement and Quick-Setting Natural Cement meet the requirements of ASTM C10/10M-14.

 ASTM STP 1494 - Natural Cement